 The experiences and emotions of that life in many ways parallel aspects of my current life, enough so that when I was brought out of the hypnotic state I was in tears.

 My third notable experience with past-life regression took me to a very different place and time, and this was the one and only such experience where I got a name.
 I remember being a teenaged boy and working as an apprentice in a printing facility in London in the 1800’s.
 I knew I had to complete my apprenticeship and was expected to work in the family business once I was done – which was printing, but not printing traditional books or newspapers.
 It made perfect sense to the person whose skin I inhabited at the time, but confused me when I first woke remembering the experience.
-That version of me was a normal teen, someone dying for adventure, someone who dreamed of doing something other than what I was expected to do, etc. In a later version of that life I visited my woman and our child.
-(I can’t remember for sure if this was a wife or mistress) I walked into a house or apartment, a very (VERY!) narrow row-house.
+That version of me was a normal teen, someone dying for adventure, someone who dreamed of doing something other than what I was expected to do, etc. In a later version of that life I visited my woman, Annie, and our son George.
+(I couldn’t remember for sure if this was a wife or mistress, though later confirmed that she was my wife.)
+I walked into a house or apartment, a very (VERY!) narrow row-house.
 It was extremely dark in the little house when I walked in, which I would realize later made perfect sense.
 The only light in the early 1800’s would have been from oil lamps, a wood stove or fireplace, or candles.

 My name was John Bartholomew, the one and only time I got a name.
 I had never heard the name before, had no idea that the name meant anything, but I was compelled to look it up.
 What I found left me flabbergasted.

 There was indeed a John Bartholomew who lived in the 19th century and interned with a printer in London.
 He was a cartographer in a line of cartographers.
 I have been drawing maps and architectural drawings from the time I was a child.
-The information about the Bartholomew family is all focused on their business and the family genealogy, so I can’t draw a lot of personal details from what I’ve been able to find so far.
-I am reasonably certain that the John Bartholomew whose skin I inhabited was John Jr., who was born in 1831, based on a number of details I remembered in my regression.
+The information about the Bartholomew family is all focused on their business and the family genealogy, so I can’t draw a lot of personal details from what I’ve been able to glean so far.
+I know that the John Bartholomew whose skin I inhabited was John Jr., who was born in 1831, based on a number of details I remembered in my regression.
+His son was John GEORGE Bartholomew.
+He was married twice; his first wife’s name was Annie; the second, ironically, was Ann.

 I found a synopsis of the Bartholomew line at The National Library of Scottland: http://digital.nls.uk/bartholomew/index.html